mkrause/lifecycle-rest/README.md

 const api = RestApi(<agent>, <api-definition>);
 ```

-To define your API, you first need to create an *agent* that performs the HTTP requests.
-We provide a `createAgent` function that wraps around the [axios](https://github.com/axios/axios) library.
+The agent should be an instance of the [axios](https://github.com/axios/axios) library.
+We provide a `createAgent` helper that you can use that comes with a few useful defaults.

 ```js
 import RestApi, { createAgent } from '@mkrause/lifecycle-rest';